aidandomondon/Pruning-Project/README.md

-**Pruning Project**
+*Pruning Project*
 ***

 **Overall Goal**

-The goal is to (1) train a convolutional neural network to classify articles of clothing, (2) calculate and prune the 10\% most ``sensitive'' weights of the first layer of the network, and (3) evaluate the performance of the pruned network.
+The goal is to (1) train a convolutional neural network to classify articles of clothing, (2) calculate and prune the 10\% most "sensitive" weights of the first layer of the network, and (3) evaluate the performance of the pruned network.

-Exploring the use of this proposed ``sensitivity'' metric on this concrete example problem will illuminate whether it can be useful for other, more complex image recognition problems that require larger neural networks.
+Exploring the use of this proposed "sensitivity" metric on this concrete example problem will illuminate whether it can be useful for other, more complex image recognition problems that require larger neural networks.

 ***

 **Motivation**

 This project was motivated by a desire to become more familiar with PyTorch.
 While I had seen PyTorch code before, I had never written substantive original code with PyTorch and thus only had a tenuous grasp of how machine learning implementations are created with it.

 ***